TritonDataCenter/containerpilot/docs/10-lifecycle.md

 # Lifecycle

-ContainerPilot's core functionality is centered around the concepts of jobs, the events that trigger those jobs or that jobs emit, and watches for the external service discovery catalog (Consul).
+ContainerPilot was created to manage the lifecycle of an application -- what happens when an instance of an application is created, what happens while it does work, and what happens when the instance is destroyed.
+The details differ based on the configuration of [jobs](#what-is-a-job) and [events that trigger or are triggered by jobs](#what-is-an-event).
+The application instance is tied together with other instances via [watching](#what-is-a-watch) the external service discovery catalog (Consul).

 ## What is a job?

-A ContainerPilot job is a user-defined process and rules for when to execute it, how to health check it, and how to advertise it to Consul.
+A ContainerPilot job is a user-defined process and rules for when to execute it, how to health check it, and how to register it as a service in Consul.
 The rules are intended to allow for flexibility to cover nearly any type of process one might want to run.
 Some possible job configurations include:

 - A long running application like a web server, which needs to be restarted if it crashes.
 - A one-time setup task that runs at the start of a container's lifetime but never again afterwards.